Notice of Privacy Practices

 - Notification of Breaches of Your Health Information.
 You have the right to receive written notification of any “breach” of your unsecured protected health information, as that term is defined in 45 CFR §164.402.

-- Special Regulations Regarding Disclosure of Behavioral Health and HIV-Related Information
+E. Special Regulations Regarding Disclosure of Behavioral Health Care, Substance Abuse Treatment and HIV-Related Information

-- For disclosures concerning certain health information such as HIV-related information or records regarding behavioral health care that have been sent to us by another provider, special restrictions apply.
-Generally, we will disclose such information only with an Authorization, or as otherwise required by law.
+For disclosures concerning certain health information such as HIV-related information or records regarding substance abuse or behavioral health treatment, special restrictions apply.
+Generally, we will disclose such information only with an Authorization that specifically permits the disclosure of such information, or as otherwise permitted or required by law.

 - If you believe that your privacy rights have been violated, you may file a complaint in writing with us or with the Office of Civil Rights in the U.S. Department of Health and Human Services at 200 Independence Avenue, S.W., Room 509 F, HHH Building, Washington D.C.
 20201.

 - To file a complaint with us, you should contact:

 - Privacy Officer